stevan11leonardy/react-slate-editor/README.md

 function App() {
   const [editorData, setEditorData] = useState(null); // if there is no object value in slate pass null or undefined

-  function onEditorChange({ value }) { // function for set your state or post to your api
+  function onEditorChange(value) { // function for set your state or post to your api
     setEditorData(value);
   }